-On March 8, 2022, Larry Ray went on federal trial for sex trafficking, extortion, conspiracy, and a string of other crimes.
-On April 6, he was convicted on all counts.
+On January 20, 2023, a federal judge sentenced Larry Ray to 60 years in prison.
+In 2022, he went on federal trial for sex trafficking, extortion, conspiracy, and a string of other crimes and was convicted on all counts.
 Authorities began investigating Ray in response to this article, originally published in April 2019.

 Anyone who spent time with Talia Ray during her first year at Sarah Lawrence College heard her talk about her father.
 He was a truth teller, she’d explain, who’d been silenced by a group of powerful, vindictive men.
 He’d been sent to prison for his heroic efforts to save her and her younger sister from their abusive mother, and his incarceration was the result of deep-seated government corruption.
 Talia, who had grown up in New Jersey, was old for a freshman and had become the de facto leader of her group of friends, organizing their housing for the next year at Slonim Woods 9, a drab two-story brick dorm in the middle of campus.
 So in late September 2010, at the beginning of sophomore year, when Talia told her housemates that her father was getting out of prison and needed to crash with them for a while, they were mostly unfazed.

 Within days of his release, Larry Ray moved onto Sarah Lawrence’s campus.
 He planted himself in the common area, cooking steak dinners and ordering expensive delivery for Talia and her seven housemates.
 While they ate, he told them stories in a nasal Brooklyn accent about his long and decorated history as a government agent, his former work as an international CIA operative, how he recovered Stinger missiles off the black market and engineered a cease-fire in Kosovo.
 He loved to preach the values of the Marine Corps and dropped references to his relationships with high-ranking American military officers.